Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step2.md

 call the one-off dyno via the Heroku CLI: We just have to tell Heroku to `run` the dyno which we defined in the `Procfile`.

-`heroku run serverless`{{execute}}
+`heroku run:detached serverless`{{execute}}

+We run this in detached mode since the Katacoda terminal doesn't support attaching directly to the log stream.

-If you implement the function from above, you will see `Hello World!` on the console as we did not set any environment variable.
+You will get an output when running the command which contains a command to see the log messages, in the form `heroku logs --app ... --dyno ...`, copy that command and run it if you are interested to see the logs (the command does not attach you to the log stream, so Katacoda supports it).
+If you implemented the function from above, you will see `Hello World!` on the console as we did not set any environment variable.